florian-beetz/bachelor-thesis/thesis.md

 According to Stroustrup, goals for the C++ programming language are "to be cautious and conservative about changes to the language itself, and strongly emphasize compatibility" [@Stroustrup2005b].
-C++ goes even further and is even backwards compatible to its predecessor C.
+C++ goes even further and is even backward compatible to its predecessor C.

-In contrast to that, other languages such as Scala break backwards compatibility rather frequently [@Wang].
+In contrast to that, other languages such as Scala break backward compatibility rather frequently [@Wang].
 Scala follows the versioning scheme *major.minor.patch*, when the minor version increases, compatibility to the previous version is not guaranteed.